Attorney general supports longer limit for sex abuse suits

 Neronha says it's unlikely a grand jury's findings could be released publicly if a criminal indictment isn't returned.

-He intends to propose specific legislation authorizing the issuance of a grand jury report, with court approval and procedural safeguards.
+He intends to propose legislation authorizing the issuance of a grand jury report, with approvals and safeguards.

+The Providence Diocese says it promptly and fully reports abuse allegations to law enforcement and the attorney general.

 Comments